Top Answers to Hadoop Interview Questions

 Block 2: Ii ppaatt

-Now, considering the map, it will read first block from ii till ll, but does not know how to process the second block at the same time.
-Here comes Split into play, which will form a logical group of Block1 and Block 2 as a single block.
+Now considering the map, it will read Block 1 from ii to ll but does not know how to process Block 2 at the same time.
+Here comes Split into play, which will form a logical group of Block 1 and Block 2 as a single block.

-However, if the ‘split size’ property is set to false, whole file will form one inputsplit and is processed by single map, consuming more time when the file is bigger.
+However, if the ‘split size’ property is set to false, the whole file will form one InputSplit and is processed by a single map, consuming more time when the file is bigger.

-- It distributes simple, read only text/data files and/or complex types like jars, archives and others.
+- It distributes simple, read-only text/data files and/or complex types such as jars, archives, and others.
 These archives are then un-archived at the slave node.

-- Distributed cache tracks the modification timestamps of cache files, which notifies that the files should not be modified until a job is executing currently.
+- Distributed cache tracks the modification timestamps of cache files, which notify that the files should not be modified until a job is executed.

-- NameNode is the core of HDFS that manages the metadata – the information of what file maps to what block locations and what blocks are stored on what datanode.
+- NameNode is the core of HDFS that manages the metadata—the information of which file maps to which block locations and which blocks are stored on which DataNode.
 In simple terms, it’s the data about the data being stored.
 NameNode supports a directory tree-like structure consisting of all the files present in HDFS on a Hadoop cluster.
-It uses following files for namespace:
+It uses the following files for namespace:

 - Backup Node provides similar functionality as Checkpoint, enforcing synchronization with NameNode.
-It maintains an up-to-date in-memory copy of file system namespace and doesn’t require getting hold of changes after regular intervals.
-The backup node needs to save the current state in-memory to an image file to create a new checkpoint.
+It maintains an up-to-date in-memory copy of the file system namespace and doesn’t require getting hold of changes after regular intervals.
+The Backup Node needs to save the current state in-memory to an image file to create a new Checkpoint.

 There are three most common input formats in Hadoop:

-The NameNode manages the replication of data blocksfrom one DataNode to other.
-In this process, the replication data transfers directly between DataNode such that the data never passes the NameNode.
+The NameNode manages the replication of the data blocks from one DataNode to another.
+In this process, the replication data gets transferred directly between DataNodes such that the data never passes the NameNode.

-The three core methods of a Reducer are:
+The three core methods of a Reducer are as follows:

-- setup(): this method is used for configuring various parameters like input data size, distributed cache.
+- setup(): This method is used for configuring various parameters such as input data size and distributed cache.

 public void setup (context)

-- reduce(): heart of the reducer always called once per key with the associated reduced task
+- reduce(): Heart of the Reducer is always called once per key with the associated reduced task.

 public void reduce(Key, Value, context)

-- cleanup(): this method is called to clean temporary files, only once at the end of the task
+- cleanup(): This method is called to clean the temporary files, only once at the end of the task.

 public void cleanup (context)

-Extensively used in MapReduce I/O formats, SequenceFile is a flat file containing binary key/value pairs.
+Extensively used in MapReduce I/O formats, SequenceFile is a flat file containing binary key–value pairs.
 The map outputs are stored as SequenceFile internally.
-It provides Reader, Writer and Sorter classes.
-The three SequenceFile formats are:
+It provides Reader, Writer, and Sorter classes.
+The three SequenceFile formats are as follows:

-- It is a process that runs on a separate node, not on a DataNode often.
+- It is a process that runs on a separate node, often not on a DataNode.

 - It tracks the execution of MapReduce workloads local to the slave node.

-Go through the Hadoop Course in London to get clear understanding of Hadoop.
+Go through the Hadoop Course in London to get a clear understanding of Hadoop!

 One limitation of Hadoop is that by distributing the tasks on several nodes, there are chances that few slow nodes limit the rest of the program.
-Tehre are various reasons for the tasks to be slow, which are sometimes not easy to detect.
-Instead of identifying and fixing the slow-running tasks, Hadoop tries to detect when the task runs slower than expected and then launches other equivalent task as backup.
-This backup mechanism in Hadoop is Speculative Execution.
+There are various reasons for the tasks to be slow, which are sometimes not easy to detect.
+Instead of identifying and fixing the slow-running tasks, Hadoop tries to detect when the task runs slower than expected and then launches other equivalent tasks as backup.
+This backup mechanism in Hadoop is speculative execution.

 Speculative execution is by default true in Hadoop.
-To disable, set mapred.map.tasks.speculative.execution and mapred.reduce.tasks.speculative.execution
+To disable it, we can set mapred.map.tasks.speculative.execution and mapred.reduce.tasks.speculative.execution

 JobConf options to false.